 On Nov.
 19, the Centers for Disease Control and Prevention (CDC) expanded eligibility for COVID-19 booster doses to include all adults age 18 or older who received the Pfizer or Moderna vaccines (adults who had received the one-dose Johnson & Johnson vaccine were already eligible).
 This includes individuals who received different mRNA vaccine doses for their two-dose primary series.
 Our infographic has been updated based on the latest CDC recommendations to include the expanded booster shot eligibility as well as clarify that children ages 5 to 11 are not recommended to receive an additional dose.

-COVID-19 booster shots and third doses are now available for certain individuals.
+COVID-19 booster shots and additional doses are now available for certain individuals.
 This has led some people to ask: What’s the difference?
-Our new infographic explains.
+Our updated infographic explains.

-Booster doses are only authorized for certain recipients of the Pfizer vaccine who had their second dose at least six months ago.
+Booster doses are authorized for certain recipients of the Pfizer or Moderna vaccines who completed their two-dose primary series at least six months ago and recipients of the Johnson & Johnson vaccine who are age 18 or older and completed their one-dose primary series at least two months ago.
 These doses are meant to provide additional protection for certain vulnerable populations and people who live or work in high-risk settings, as protection against COVID-19 may wane over time.
-These individuals include those who are:
+Eligible recipients of the Pfizer or Moderna vaccines include those who are:

-Third doses are authorized for recipients of the Pfizer and Moderna vaccines who have moderate-to-severe immunocompromised systems.
-These individuals can receive their third dose at least 28 days after their second dose.
+Additional doses are authorized for recipients of the Pfizer and Moderna vaccines who have moderate-to-severe immunocompromised systems.
+These individuals can receive their additional dose at least 28 days after their two-dose primary series.
 Third doses are “intended to improve immunocompromised people’s response to their initial vaccine series.”
 Individuals eligible for a third dose include those who have: